coltekin/TRmorph/README.md

     $ echo "okudum" |flookup trmorph.fst
     okudu   oku<v><past><1s>

-There are also separate automata you can compile for _segmentation_, _stemming_ (or _lemmatization_) and _hyphenation_ that you can compile and use.
+There are also separate automata for _segmentation_, _stemming_ (or _lemmatization_) and _hyphenation_ that you can compile and use.